In employment but don’t want to/can’t continue

 If you are terminally ill and given 12 months or less to live, you are likely to be able to access your full pension as a lump sum under the ill health retirement rules.
 The amount of tax you will pay will depend on your age.
 The Pension Advisory Service explains more about ill health retirement here: https://www.pensionsadvisoryservice.org.uk/about-pensions/when-things-change/ill-health.

 Retiring early one of the most important times to seek financial advice.
 A financial adviser, whilst an additional cost, can be an especially good option if you want investment advice or recommendations on specific companies.
-Organisations that can help more generally with pensions for free are listed at the bottom of this toolkit.
+Organisations that can help more generally with pensions for free are listed at the bottom of this webpage.

 Dismissal